ajmeerasaiteja/ajmeerasaiteja/README.md

 🚀 Welcome to my GitHub profile!

-I’m a passionate Mechanical Engineer with over 5 years of experience in mechanical design, manufacturing process optimization, and simulation.
-I'm deeply interested in automation, robotics, sustainability, and smart manufacturing technologies.
+Mechanical Engineer with a master’s degree and 5+ years of experience in CAD modeling, FEA, CFD, and Lean Manufacturing.
+Proven ability to lead engineering projects, implement preventive maintenance strategies, and perform Root Cause Failure Analysis (RCFA) to enhance equipment reliability and operational efficiency.
+Adept at combining technical expertise with hands-on field experience to deliver innovative and cost-effective engineering solutions.
 ---

 ## 🛠️ What I Post About: